-2020 ANNUAL MEETING OF STOCKHOLDERS APRIL 21, 2020 12:30 P.M.
-RESERVATION REQUEST FORM

-If you wish to attend the 2020 Annual Meeting of Stockholders (the "Annual Meeting") webcast at the offices of Venable LLP (located at 750 E. Pratt Street, Suite 900,

-Corporation, 864 Spring Street NW, Atlanta, GA 30308-1007.
-Please note that no member offices.
+Table of Contents Detach Here 2020 ANNUAL MEETING OF STOCKHOLDERS APRIL 21, 2020 12:30 P.M RESERVATION REQUEST FORM If you wish to attend the 2020 Annual Meeting of Stockholders (the "Annual Meeting") webcast at the offices of Venable LLP (located at 750 E. Pratt Street, Suite 900 Baltimore, MD 21202) please complete the following information and return to James M. Bedore, Executive Vice President, General Counsel and Secretary, NCF Corporation, 864 Spring Street NW, Atlanta, GA 30308-1007.
+Please note that no members of management or the Board of Directors will be in attendance at Venable LLP' offices.
 Your name and address: Number of shares of NCR common stock you hold (if applicable): Number of shares of NCR Series A Convertible Preferred Stock you hold (if applicable): Please note that if you hold your shares through a bank, broker or other nominee (i.e., in street name), you may be able to authorize your proxy by telephone or the Internet as well as by mail.
 You should follow the instructions you receive from your bank, broker or other nominee to vote these shares.
-Also, if you hold your shares in street name, you must obtain a proxy executed in your favor from your bank, broker or nominee to be able to vote via the Annual Meeting webcast.
-If the shares listed above are not registered in your name, identify the name of the registered stockholder below and include evidence that you beneficially own the shares.
-Record stockholder: (n name of your bank, broker, or other nominee) THIS IS NOT A PF ROXY CARD
+Also, if you hold your shares in street name you must obtain a proxy executed in your favor from your bank, broker or nominee to be able to vote via the Annual Meeting webcast.
+If the shares listed above are no registered in your name, identify the name of the registered stockholder below and include evidence that you beneficially own the shares.

+THIS IS NOT A PROXY CARD

+(name of your bank, broker, or other nominee)